YasyaSer0/operating-systems-lab-1/lab1.md

 To install **GNOME**, the following command is used: `sudo apt install ubuntu-gnome-desktop`

 To install **KDE**, the following command is used: `sudo apt install kde-standard`

+---

+### Graphical Interfaces Used in Linux Distributions (Variant 16)

+**KDE** is a modern and functional graphical desktop environment that offers a user-friendly interface and extensive customization options.
+It is widely used in many Linux distributions as a full-featured working environment.

+**Fluxbox** is a lightweight and minimalist graphical environment that consumes very few system resources.
+It is suitable for computers with limited hardware capabilities or for users who prefer simplicity.